AxisAngeles/Stock-analysis/README.md

 ![Improvded_Process_Time](https://github.com/AxisAngeles/Stock-analysis/blob/main/Challenge/Resources/VBA_Challenge_2018.png)

-_NOTE: This may not seem like a hughe time saving improvement, but as the data set increases, the changes will add up to a several minutes difference._
+_NOTE: This may not seem like a huge time saving improvement, but as the data set increases, the changes will add up to a several minutes difference._

 ### Analysis Results